hsjoi0214/mushroom_stories/README.md

 ## Accessibility
 I prioritized accessibility with mindful code practices, semantic tags, descriptive alt attributes for images, and clear indication of the active page throughout navigation.

-## Recommended screen sizes and devices
+## Recommended Screen Sizes And Devices
 The website works perfectly well with the following screen sizes and the corresponding devices:

 - iphone SE , screen size: 375 x 667px